The Role of Human Resources as We Know it is No More

 - Driving compliance through audit and system checks to gain the trust of all stakeholders involved.

-Traditionally, HR has faced questions on ROI generation from costs incurred on people resources, since HR is not typically associated with direct business earnings or sales.
-Today, that question has been put to rest, considering the high value associated with people resources of an organization, in driving business growth above and beyond the usual.
+Traditionally, HR has faced questions on ROI generation from costs incurred on people resources, since human resources role is not typically associated with direct business earnings or sales.
+Today, that question has been put to rest, considering the high value associated with people resources of an organization, in driving business growth.
 But the HR function also needs to evolve.
 It must leverage technology and Big Data to quantify the benefits of investing in people.

 But it’s one thing to quantify efforts and quite another to derive insights from metrics that matter at the C-suite level.
 The success of HR metrics is considered when it helps businesses design fool-proof future decisions.
 The below illustration puts into perspective the role of HR vis-a-vie its “business impact” on core corporate strategies.

-In this age of disruption and uncertainty, it is after all vital to making the right decisions at the right time, in order to navigate new realities and design future business decisions.
+It is vital to make the right decisions at the right time, in order to navigate new realities and design future business decisions.
 Data offers organizational agility to adapt to new situations quickly and take decisions to define newer operating models, develop appropriate capabilities, and gain competitive advantage.

-Example: How diverse is an organization’s staff?
-A data-centric answer to this question could lead to several insights, accelerate efforts to hire diverse talent, address inclusion issues, initiate diversity-related policies, and so on.Strategic Level:
+How diverse is an organization’s staff?
+A data-centric answer to this question could lead to several insights, accelerate efforts to hire diverse talent, address inclusion issues, initiate diversity-related policies, and so on

 - Does data give deep insights?